-Growing cilantro indoors can be as successful and flavorful as growing cilantro in your garden if you give it a little extra care.
+Growing cilantro indoors can be as successful and flavorful as growing cilantro in your garden if you give the plant a little extra care.

-When planting cilantro indoors it’s best not to transplant plants from your garden.
+When planting cilantro indoors, it’s best not to transplant the plants from your garden.
 Cilantro does not transplant well.
-When you grow cilantro indoors start with seeds or starter plants.
-Ultimately, make sure that your plants are 3 – 4 inches apart.
+When you grow cilantro indoors, start with seeds or starter plants.
+Ultimately, make sure that your plants are 3 to 4 inches (7.5 to 10 cm.) apart.

-It is best to use an unglazed terra cotta container when growing cilantro inside because it allows for greater moisture and air to pass through the plant.
-Make sure that you have plenty of drainage holes in the bottom of the container so that water can pass through when watering.
+It’s best to use an unglazed terra cotta container when growing cilantro inside because it allows for greater moisture and air to pass through the roots.
+Make sure that you have plenty of drainage holes in the bottom of the container.

-Cilantro growing indoors needs more nutrition because the root system range is limited, and can’t access as much soil for nutrients as it would in your garden.
-The soil when planting cilantro indoors should be a mixture of potting soil and sand to allow water to move more freely.
+Cilantro growing indoors needs more nutrition because the root system range is limited and can’t access as much soil for nutrients as it would in your garden.
+The soil, when planting cilantro indoors, should be a mixture of potting soil and sand to allow water to move freely.
 In addition, you can use a fertilizer of liquid fish emulsion or chemical formulation of 20-20-20 to add additional nutrients.
-Use 1/2 concentrations of the fertilizers bi-weekly during the active growing periods.
+Use half concentrations of the fertilizers bi-weekly during the active growing periods.

-To grow cilantro indoors, it is important that the plant have full sun 4 – 5 hours per day.
+To grow cilantro indoors, it’s important that the plant have full sun four to five hours per day.
 If you also use a growing light, growing the cilantro inside will be more successful.

-When you grow cilantro indoors, it is important to harvest it with care.
-Indoor herbs naturally reach for the light, and can therefore become spindly.
+When you grow cilantro indoors, it’s important to harvest it with care.
+Indoor herbs naturally reach for the light and can, therefore, become spindly.
 Pinch them at the growing tips to force a bushier plant.